elasticio/elasticio.github.io/content/_components/gspreadsheet-v2/index.md

 If you want to slow down requests to your API you can set a number of requests per second and the component will delay calling the next request after the previous request (`1 / number of requests per second * 1000 ms` ).
 The calculated delay value can not be more than 1140 seconds (19 minutes due to platform limitations).

->**Please Note:**  if result quota restriction will be less than 1 request/min the component `Retrieve Sample` task won't succeed
+>**Please Note:**  if result quota restriction will be less than 1 request/min the component `Retrieve Sample` task won't succeed.

 >**Please also Note:**  If you don't set a value to either `Enter number of retries` or `Max number of calls per second` fields, they will remain empty.
 The component will consider them as the default values (5 in both cases).